pecan hand pies

 - For the filling, combine brown sugar, pecans, and salt in a small bowl.
 Add melted butter and vanilla; fold in until combined.
 To assemble hand pies, whisk together egg yolk and water in a small bowl.
 Brush chilled circles lightly with egg wash; top with 1 tablespoon filling.
 Fold circles over and crimp edges with a fork to seal.
 Chill assembled pies in the refrigerator for 10 minutes.

-- Just before baking, vent pies with a sharp knife, brush lightly with egg wash, and sprinkle with sugar.
-Bake for 18 to 19 minutes, until golden brown.
+- Bake for 18 to 19 minutes, until golden brown.
 Cool pies on baking sheet for 2 minutes, then transfer to a wire rack to cool completely.

 Notes